 The question worth asking isn't "which is better?"
 It's "where does one stop being the right tool?"
 That boundary is less obvious than it sounds.
 Ansible can provision cloud resources.
 Terraform has a provisioner block for running commands on instances.
 Teams use each tool outside its intended domain and eventually hit hard edges.

-This post covers where those edges are, how to combine the tools without creating an unmaintainable tangle, and what's changed in 2026, including Terraform's license change and OpenTofu as a production-ready alternative.
+This post covers where those edges are, how to combine the tools without creating an unmaintainable tangle, and what's changed in 2026: Terraform's BSL license change, IBM's completed acquisition of HashiCorp, and OpenTofu as a production-ready alternative gaining real traction.

 Requirements for the demo in this post: